Formally verified x86-64 decompilation

 NEWS

-Formally verified decompilation.
 Decompilation to a high-level language involves multiple phases.
-At a high-level, the phases usually include disassembly that lifts assembly code from binary, control flow graph (CFG) recovery that extracts program CFG from assembly, extraction of high-level program constructs (e.g., statements, variables, references) from assembly, and type assignment.
-FoxDec is investigating techniques for the decompilation phases that are formally verified.
+At a high level, the phases typically include disassembly, which extracts assembly code from binaries; control flow graph (CFG) recovery, which recovers the program CFG from assembly; extraction of high-level program constructs (e.g., statements, variables, references) from assembly; and type assignment.
+FoxDec is investigating techniques for the formally verified decompilation phases.

-FoxDec’s decompilation phases include disassembly; CFG recovery; extraction of an abstract code that models a program as a CFG of basic blocks; converting basic blocks into sequential code that models the program’s corresponding state changes over memory, registers, and flags; variable analysis that maps memory regions to variables and references; and type analysis that assigns types.
+FoxDec’s decompilation phases include disassembly, CFG recovery, extraction of an abstract code that models a program as a CFG of basic blocks; converting basic blocks into sequential code that models the program’s corresponding state changes over memory, registers, and flags; variable analysis that maps memory regions to variables and references; and type analysis that assigns types.
 Converting basic blocks into sequential code that captures program state changes requires a formal model of the underlying machine (i.e., formal semantics of x86-64 instructions).
-The project leverages the Chum project’s formal x86-64 machine model for this purpose.
+Our projects Chum and libLISA are investigating the formalization of instruction semantics.

-Central to formally verified decompilation is the notion of sound decompilation.
-FoxDec defines soundness for each of these decompilation phases (sound disassembly is explored in a different project) and formally verifies them: algorithms for each phase are formalized in the Isabelle/HOL theorem prover and proven correct.
+Central to formally verified decompilation is the concept of sound decompilation.
+FoxDec defines soundness for each of these decompilation phases (sound disassembly is explored in our DSV project) and formally verifies them: algorithms for each phase are formalized in the Isabelle/HOL theorem prover and proven correct.

 Use cases.
 Sound, recompilable decompilation to C has a variety of use cases.
-For example, patching a binary to fix errors or potential security exploits is highly complex in settings where source code or third-party libraries are no longer available or build processes or tools have become outdated.
-Patching at the C-level is relatively easier and a compelling alternative when the decompiled C code is formally proven to be functionally equivalent to the binary.
+For example, patching a binary to fix errors or potential security exploits is highly complex in settings where the source code or third-party libraries are no longer available, or the build processes or tools have become outdated.
+Patching at the C-level is relatively more straightforward and a compelling alternative when the decompiled C code is formally proven to be functionally equivalent to the binary.

 Other use cases include binary analysis, binary porting (as an alternative to software emulation), and binary optimization, each of which can now be performed at the C level (e.g., using off-the-shelf C code analysis and optimization tools).

-NOTE: instructions for building without Docker can be found here (only relevant for developpers).
+NOTE: instructions for building without Docker can be found here (only relevant for developers).

-These are instructions for a quickstart on ELF files.
-For more detailed information, see here.
+These are instructions for a quickstart on the already supplied binary wc

 ./binary/